cloud-gov/cg-site/content/docs/services/redis.md

 ## HA client configuration

-During platform maintenance each redis instance in the cluster will be temporarily removed while it is being updated.
+During platform maintenance each Redis instance in the cluster will be temporarily removed while it is being updated.
 All clients connected to the instance will be disconnected during this process.

-To ensure your application stays up during this process configure your client to use a short (~ 1 second) timeout and to automatically reconnect to redis when disconnected.
+To ensure your application stays up during this process, configure your client to use a short (~ 1 second) timeout and to automatically reconnect to Redis when disconnected.

 ## Rotating credentials